antmendoza/temporal-my-deployment/README.md

 # My temporal deployment

-This repository contains how to deploy temporal.io form scratch.
+This repository contains, step by step, how to deploy [temporal](https://temporal.io/) form scratch.

-Temporal is an orchestration engine that will allow you to build reliable applications.

 ## Configuration